mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 {: #fig-esp artwork-align="center" title="Top-Level Format of an ESP Packet"}

-This document defines the ESP Header Compression profile (EHCP) Architecture with the application of SCHC at various layers of the IPsec stack -- also called SCHC strata -- as defined below:
+This document defines the ESP Header Compression profile (EHCP) Architecture with the application of SCHC at various layers of the IPsec stack---also called SCHC strata---as defined below:

 1. Inner IP Compression (IIPC): The SoR used in this SCHC stratum apply directly to the headers of the inner IP packet.
 For example, in the case of a UDP packet with ports determined by the SA, fields such as UDP ports and checksums are typically compressed.
 If no compression of the inner packet is possible, the resulting SCHC packet contains the uncompressed IP packet, as per {{!RFC8724, Section 7.2}}.